MakisVarv/flask-repository-starter/README.md

 The test infrastructure wraps each test in a database transaction and rolls that transaction back afterward.

-This allows tests to exercise real PostgreSQL and SQLAlchemy behavior while keeping tests isolated from one another.
+This allows tests to exercise real PostgreSQL and SQLAlchemy behavior while remaining isolated from one another.

-The suite includes representative coverage for:
+The suite covers behavior including:

 - registration;
+- duplicate-email protection;
+- validation failures;
-- login;
+- successful login;
 - invalid credentials;
+- access-token authentication;
-- JWT authentication;
+- invalid JWT rejection;
 - permission enforcement;
 - current-user retrieval;
 - current-user profile updates;